Jefferson Memorial Forest: Flora and fauna

 There are some fifty types of trees, including ten species of oaks, and a rich flora of wildflowers and seventeen species of ferns and fern allies.
+More than half of the forest, nearly 4,000 acres, has potential to be interior forest, according to the 2026 assessment.

 A wide variety of animals can be seen, including bobcats, coyotes, red foxes, white-tailed deer, great blue herons and horned owls.
+The forest straddles the Mississippi Flyway and Atlantic Flyway, offering stopover habitat for migratory birds.
+Some species listed for protection by state or federal authorities also occur in the forest, including the northern long-eared bat, northern oak hairstreak butterfly, Kirtland's snake, and the Louisville crayfish.

 Like many other natural areas in the eastern United States, the forest has a significant problem with invasive exotics, including tree-of-heaven (Ailanthus altissima), autumn olive (Eleagnus umbellata), Amur honeysuckle (Lonicera maackii), Japanese honeysuckle (Lonicera japonica), and princess tree (Paulownia tomentosa).